dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/adapter.md

  * `relation`: The Relation to drop

 Drops a Relation in the database.
 If the target relation does not exist, then this method is a no-op.
-The specific implementation is adapter-dependent, but adapters should implement a cascading drop, such that bound views downstream of the dropped relation are also dropped. **Note**: this adapter method is destructive, so please use it with care!
+The specific implementation is adapter-dependent, but adapters should implement a cascading drop, such that bound <Term id="view">views</Term> downstream of the dropped relation are also dropped. **Note**: this adapter method is destructive, so please use it with care!

 The `drop_relation` method will remove the specified relation from dbt's relation cache.